Winterbl00m/ComplexityScience_Project2/reports/draft_report.md

 	- There is also "a small (0.1) probability that proposers will make offers that are reduced by a small, randomly chosen amount (between 0 and 0.1)."
 	- "Hence, p can be seen as a proposer's maximum offer, whereas q represents a responder's minimum acceptance level."
 	- "Each accepted deal is made known to a fraction w of all players"
-- "Each player will be proposer on average r times and be responder the same number of times."
+- "Each player will be proposer on average r (50) times and be responder the same number of times."
 - "The payoffs of all individuals are then summed up.
 For the next generation, individuals leave a number of offspring proportional to their total payoff.
 Offspring adopt their parent's p and q values plus a small random number from the interval (-0.005, 0.005)"
-- We will run the siulation until steay state is reached and record the average p and q values for the population.
+- We will run the siulation  for 10^5 generation when equlibrium should be reached and record the average p and q values for the population.
 We will then rerun the experiement for a range of w values to reproduce the chart shown below.

-## Extensions
+## Extensions(not yet implemented)
 Our planned extension is to implement deals between more than two players.
 One player will propose a deal, and other players will have to accept it.
 We can explore both unanimous approval and majority approval.
 We want to explore how this affects the strategies present in both the base game and in the version with knowledge of a player's previous proposals.

 ## Results